Confessions on the 7:45

 Normally, eye-rolling at the scale of the protagonist’s problems is not a great sign, but it really worked here because “Martha” also though Selena’s charmed life was annoying.
 Also, when Selena’s actual problems were revealed, it showed how carefully she’d hidden her husband’s behavior and her own emotions into her picture-perfect marriage.

 This is another gore-free thriller.
-There’s death but it’s not gross, because there’s not a lot of gory description about the body, the focus is more on what to do about this huge new secret and how to handle the death.
-I was really glad, because I love suspense novels with dangerous twists, but my tolerance for gore is very, very low.
+There’s a death but it’s not gross, because there’s not a lot of gory description about the body, the focus is more on what to do about this huge new secret and how to handle the death.
+That’s usually the Lisa Unger vibe, and I was really glad, because I love suspense novels with dangerous twists, but my tolerance for gore is very, very low.

 2 comments